AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

-network <https://en.wikipedia.org/wiki/LeNet>`__, and encapsulate it within a ``BasicNN`` object to create the base model. ``BasicNN`` is a class that encapsulates a PyTorch model, transforming it into a base model with an sklearn-style interface.
+network <https://en.wikipedia.org/wiki/LeNet>`__, and encapsulate it within a ``BasicNN`` object to create the base model. ``BasicNN`` is a class that encapsulates a PyTorch model, transforming it into a base model with a sklearn-style interface.

 .. code:: ipython3